 We demonstrate the effectiveness of our proposed techniques through a series of far-field automatic speech recognition experiments on the Multi-Channel Wall Street Journal Audio Visual Corpus (MC-WSJ-AV) [1].
+The data was recorded in a real meeting room.
+It is neither artificially convoluted with measured impulse responses nor unrealistically mixed with noise recorded separately.
 Moreover, we investigate how much speech data is necessary to robustly estimate the active weight vectors of a GSC.
 We also compare the conjugate gradient algorithm with the steepest descent algorithm with the unit norm constraint for optimizing the active weight vectors.